Sex and sex hormone symptoms

 Reduced amounts of sex hormones in women can cause vaginal dryness.
 This is very uncomfortable and makes intercourse painful.
 Oestrogen helps to maintain the firmness of the wall of the vagina.
 Without oestrogen the vagina and vulva may become thinner, more easily damaged, and less elastic.
 The tissues make less of the secretions that help keep the vagina healthy and make sexual intercourse comfortable.

 If you have vaginal dryness you may also have itchiness and a discharge.
 We don’t know exactly how many women have this problem.
 But research suggests that at least half the women taking hormone treatment (50%) have a problem related to vaginal dryness.

 If lubricants and moisturisers don’t help, ask your doctor or nurse about whether you could use vaginal oestrogen.
-Researchers have found that this can help but we need more research to find out how safe it is after breast cancer.
+Researchers have found that this can help to moisturise the vaginal area but we need more research to find out how safe it is after breast cancer.